kelvinhokk/cordova-plugin-localization-strings/README.md

 </resources>
 ```

-## Details (iOS)
+## Details for iOS

 The plugin reads the assumed directory structure.
-The plugin reads from all the fields in config_ios and writes into the InfoPlist.strings, which will be placed in the respective locale.lproj directory.
-The rest of the strings in "app" will be placed in the Localizable.strings file and placed in the locale directory.
+It then reads from all the fields in `"config_ios"` and writes into the `InfoPlist.strings`, which will be placed in the respective `locale.lproj` directory.
+The rest of the strings in `"app"` will be placed in the `Localizable.strings` file inside the locale directory.

-## Details (Android)
+## Details for Android

-The plugin reads the assumed directory structure, the plugin will combine all properties in "config_android" and "app", and inserted into the strings.xml of the locale's /res/val-locale/strings.xml
+The plugin reads the assumed directory structure.
+It then combines all properties in `"config_android"` and `"app"` to insert them into the `strings.xml` of the locale's `/res/val-locale/strings.xml`.

-## Override platform specific translations:
+## Overriding platform specific translations:

 ```json
 {